Fudgy Protein Brownie Mug Cake (21g of Protein, Ready in 5 Minutes)

 🌿Dietary Info: Dairy-Free Option: Use vegan protein yogurt for dairy free | Vegan Option: Use a Vegan protein powder and chocolate

-✨ What Makes This Different: Most protein mug cakes turn out rubbery and dry, but this one stays fudgy and gooey thanks to the combo of nut butter, yogurt, and just the right amount of protein powder.
+✨ Why You Should Make this Protein Mug Cake: Most protein mug cakes with no egg turn out rubbery and dry, but this one stays fudgy and gooey thanks to the combo of nut butter, yogurt, and just the right amount of protein powder.
 No chalky texture, no weird aftertaste, just a yummy brownie in a mug.

 If you’re in need of more single-serve protein packed mug cakes, you gotta try my Easy Dubai Chocolate Protein Brownie Mug Cake, Snickers Protein Mug Cake or Pumpkin Spice Protein Mug Cake next!